davekilian/terracast/docs/architecture.md

 TODO what about encryption?
 Do we manually encrypt all of our own stuff in-proc, or do we rely on a file system filter kind of thing to do full-volume encryption transparently?
 Having this layer transparently encrypt stuff in-proc makes more sense here, you basically need a key store with a KEK or something and then you use your catalog to remember which external secret store key is the one you need for these files.
 Then you plug in a protected key blob into the block/object layer when opening the block/object store and have the abstraction layer transparently encrypt/decrypt on the fly.
 Ideally this can be done at the abstraction layer, so that the individual store implementations don't have to manage encryption/decryption logic themselves.
 Also, it'd be nice to include a new checksum on encrypted data post-encryption, which is another good argument for checksumming at this store layer.
 But we already talked about why that's not such a great idea.
 Also, it's worth noting the encrypted blob may have extra metadata too, like a unique pseudorandom IV per block so we're not doing plain virtual code book or whatever it's called.

+TODO this plus some other things that have come up elsewhere have me slowly leaning toward making a more foundational TerrascaleFS layer that underpins the database and the raster server, handles all the protection aspects of the system in both cloud-native and local-cluster storage, and possibly opens up the door to for sharing data between accounts in a data marketplace.
+I need some time to talk myself out of this.
+Basically the idea is to build a little bit more on the 'segment' file system concept that grew up inside the row store, and make it a more feature-complete append-only dual block/object file system that stores rows, index trees, raster tiles, etc.

+* Unified interface for chunks of row store and chunks of indexes
+* Can handle encryption, compression and checksumming relatively seamlessly given a read block size
+* Becomes future basis for configurable replication and erasure coding on local clusters
+* Active/sealed semantic abstracts away the idea of 'object store' vs 'block store' data
+* Single-writer private vs globally-visible mutable fits a wide variety of access cases
+* Caching can potentially be handled seamlessly (have to be careful with that idea)
+* Becomes future basis for data sharing across accounts (sealed segments can be published)
+* Natural to add CDN-like functionality such as additional replicas based on scale sets

+One huge risk is a real single shared file system has permissions problems and a very large namespace.
+The permissions problems are tacklable by being private by default and keeping data-sharing scenarios simple so we can handle permissions internally.
+The very large namespaces problem becomes a potentially bigger deal, I don't want the engineering for this to spiral out of control.
+We also potentially are introducing more roles for file system server and possibly name server nodes, which is yucky.

+Another, much smaller risk is the row store was depending on a cleaning step during the sealing process, and that's not going to be possible with an opaque storage system like this.
+We don't want volatile data that exists only in active segments, that just seems like a recipe for trouble.

 ## Row Stores

 TerrascaleDB takes a nod from WiscKey by storing database rows and index trees separately.
 That is, rows do not appear inside b-tree or LSM tree pages; instead, rows are stored in a separate row store, and index trees reference rows via an external identifier.
 After a query identifies result rows using a primary or secondary index, it issues additional reads to fetch the rows themselves from the row store.
 The row store is not modified when an index is checkpointed or merged; instead, row deletions and overwrites are handled with an independent copy-forward garbage collection scheme.